 It’s a demanding but wonderful journey of discovery.
 It’s such a privilege to support women to empower themselves during the right of passage that is pregnancy and birth.Rebecca

-You'll be taught to question and critically evaluate practice and, in doing so, place women and families at the centre of care.
+You will be taught to question and critically evaluate practice and, in doing so, place women and families at the centre of care.
 The course is equally divided between University and the practice setting.
-During your practice placements, you'll be supported and assessed by midwives, who will guide your learning and development.
+During your practice placements, you will be supported and assessed by midwives, who will guide your learning and development.

 The course provides you with the knowledge and skills to be eligible to apply to register with the Nursing and Midwifery Council (NMC).